Where can parents go to report hateful or illegal online content?

 - ParentPort is run by the UK's media regulators and allows you to make complaints about any media unsuitable for children.
 Visit www.parentport.org.uk.

 - True Vision is a police-funded site that provides information about hate crime.
 You can report all forms of hate crime, including online content, at www.report-it.org.uk.
 This includes racial, homophobic, transphobic, religious or disability hate crime.

 - To report online material promoting terrorism or extremism go to https://www.gov.uk/report-terrorism.

 Mobile phone content

-Report any unsuitable online content – film, still images or even plain text – that your child sees using their mobile phone to your mobile operator.
+Report any unsuitable videos, still images or even plain text that your child sees using their mobile phone to your mobile operator.
 If the mobile operator requires further advice, the query will be passed to the British Board of Film Classification.

-If you know or suspect your child has been communicating with an adult online who has tried to do any of the following, report it to CEOP, part of the National Crime Agency:
+If you know or suspect that an adult has been communicating with your child online who has tried to do any of the below, report it to CEOP, part of the National Crime Agency:

 - talked about sex or other inappropriate sexual activity;

 - asked them to do something that makes them feel uncomfortable, such as send them a naked or partially-clothed image;